 I am registered with the BCACC to practice as a Registered Clinical Counsellor in British Columbia (#14001).
 I am also licensed with New York State as a Licensed Mental Health Counselor (#004718).

 I completed my MA in Counseling Psychology at Northwestern University.
 I have almost 20 years of experience providing psychotherapy, working at nonprofit agencies, in the public health system, and in private practice.
-I’ve trained in and practiced utilizing a number of evidence-based modalities: Dialectical Behaviour Therapy (DBT), DBT Prolonged Exposure protocols for trauma treatment (DBT-PE), Multi-Systemic Therapy (MST), Emotion-Focused Family Therapy (EFFT), Emotionally-Focused Therapy for Couples (EFT), Motivational Interviewing (MI), Cognitive Behavioural Therapy (CBT), and the Gottman Method; I’ve also pursued psychodynamic training at New York’s Mitchell Center for Relational Studies and the Toronto Institute for Contemporary Psychoanalysis.
+I’ve trained in and practiced utilizing a number of evidence-based modalities: Dialectical Behaviour Therapy (DBT), DBT Prolonged Exposure protocols for trauma treatment (DBT-PE), Multi-Systemic Therapy (MST), Emotion-Focused Family Therapy (EFFT), Emotionally-Focused Therapy for Couples (EFT), Motivational Interviewing (MI), Cognitive Behavioural Therapy (CBT), narrative therapy and the Gottman Method.
+I’ve also pursued psychodynamic training at New York’s Mitchell Center for Relational Studies, including completing the 1-year introductory program in relational psychotherapy, and additional seminars by Muriel Dimen and Barry Magid.

 My diverse training allows me to think across different theories of change and draw from a number of evidence-based modalities based on each individual client and the types of approaches that resonate with them.